makerlabs-app/rename-files/README.md

 ## Installation

 No traditional installation is required since the script is run directly with Deno.
-However, you need to clone the repository to get started:
+You can clone the repository to get started or you can run the script remotely.

 ## Usage